tyleralgigi/NCAA-NN/README.md

 # ALBURT AI
 ## version 1.0.0

   Welcome to my first AI project in python.
 This project is used to predict National Collegiate Athletic Association (NCAA) mens basketball scores.
-My reasoning for developing this project was to be able to compare my predictions to more known big name company predictions like ESPN, OddSharks,CBSSports, etc.
+My reasoning for developing this project was to be able to compare my predictions to more known big name company predictions like ESPN, OddSharks,CBSSports, etc. This project is complete and I will most likely not be returning to it.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See Installing and Run AI to get this project running on your machine.

 ### Installing

-First clone repository either using git clone or downloading zip:
+First clone repository by using git clone or downloading the zip:
 ```
 git clone https://github.com/tyleralgigi/ALBURT_AI.git
 ```